MARCHING COMPASSES (cont'd)

 - Evolution of the basic design (compare with the Superior Magneto item)

-This instrument featured a braking push-button on the left hand side
+This instrument featured a dampening push-button on the left hand side

 Back to ALPHABETICAL SEARCH (Marching Compasses)